-A small island with a big heart, Ireland is a soul-stirring destination - a world unto itself, with wave-lashed cliffs, rolling green hills and historic, story-filled castles.
+THIS IS IRELAND A small island with a big heart, Ireland is a soul-stirring destination - a world unto itself, with wave-lashed cliffs, rolling green hills and historic, story-filled castles.
 It's a land of vibrant cities bursting with top restaurants, hip cafés and friendly locals; and a destination dotted with isolated islands where traditions still define daily life.
 You'll come across secrets, too, buried in silent monastic villages, winding along coastal roads and written in our libraries' ancient manuscripts.
 But here's the thing: you'll find the people on the island of Ireland have little interest in keeping secrets.
 They are storytellers at heart, after all.

-So make your way to a special place that pulses with toe-tapping music, to traditional pubs where chatter and laughter ring in your ears, and to ancient tombs where you can connect with Stone Age man.
-Whether you're travelling along the windswept Wild Atlantic Way, uncovering primitive history and intriguing tales in Ireland's Ancient East, or taking it to the edge on the Causeway Coastal Route, you'll encounter an island where memories are created and stories are retold for years to come.
+So make your way to a place that pulses with toe-tapping music, to traditional pubs where chatter and laughter rings in your ears; and to ancient tombs where you can connect with Stone Age man.
+Whether you're travelling along the awesome Wild Atlantic Way, uncovering primitive history and spellbinding tales in Ireland's Ancient East, or taking it to the edge on the Causeway Coastal Route, this island is a place where memories are created and stories are retold for years to come.
 Ireland is home to adventures both big and small.
-It's time to discover them for yourself. 🗞
+It's time to discover them for yourself. 🏶